AsherKirshtein/NostrRelay/README.md

 ## Additions to take note of

 1. Added the Docker-Compose.yml this enables us to call docker to compose up and start our relay that way.
 2. Also the pythonClient.py, is for testing only.
 Just to verify I can send messages to my relay.

+## To start it up

+1. Need to install docker and have login
+2. Need to CD into Nostr directory if not already there
+3. Need to build the file: "docker build -t nostr-rs-relay ." needs to be done anytime there are changes
+4. Then run: "docker compose up"
+5. Recommend: Getting Docker-Desktop to view the relay and its analytics